-An image in your email signature can become unsharp when sending even when it still looked sharp when composing.
+An image in your email signature can become unsharp when sending, even when it still looks sharp when composing.

-The cause of this issue lies in the way Outlook on Windows handles your image in combination with its PPI value.
+The cause of this issue lies in how Outlook on Windows handles your image in combination with its PPI value.

-Xink doesn't change your images at all and thus doesn't change its quality.
+Xink doesn't change your images and thus doesn't change its quality.

 The quickest and easiest way around this issue is to select 'Do not compress images in the file':